 Widely regarded as one of South Africa's leading concert pianists, CHRISTOPHER DUIGAN has been recognized as a 'South African piano icon' and 'national musical treasure' (Classic Feel June 2009).
-He has performed extensively with all leading South African orchestras in a repertoire of more than 25 concerti.
+He has performed extensively with all leading South African orchestras in a repertoire of more than 25 works for piano and orchestra.
 In recital he has developed a popular following through his innovative presentation and programming of a broad and eclectic taste in music.
 Recent highlights include more than 20 performances of an all-Chopin programme following a visit to Warsaw, Poland in 2015.

-In March 2007 he shared the stage with the cream of South African pianists for the launch of Steinway and Sons in South Africa.
-Three years later he became one of only six pianists in South African history to be invited to be a 'Steinway Artist', joining an exclusive company of renowned international musicians.
+In 2010 he became one of only six pianists in South African history to be invited to be a 'Steinway Artist', joining an exclusive company of renowned international musicians.

 Based in the KwaZulu-Natal Midlands he is committed to promoting concert performance, both his own and those of others, locally and further afield.
 As producer and impresario he is the director of the widely acclaimed MUSIC REVIVAL which he established in 1997.
-Major projects now include the Concert Series at the Hilton Arts Festival, the Franschhoek Classic Music Festival and a series of performances by the KwaZulu-Natal Philharmonic Orchestra.
-In addition Music Revival brings numerous recitals and chamber music performances to various communities in KZN and the Cape Winelands.
+Major projects now include more than 100 concerts annually, including the Marriott Classic Music Festival in Franschhoek and a series of performances by the KwaZulu-Natal Philharmonic Orchestra in KZN.

 All pics by Val Adamson

 Ritual Fire Dance - Manuel de Falla

 Prelude in C - JS Bach